git-town/git-town/docs/ARCHITECTURE.md

 #### Dedicated generic types for Optionality and Mutablitity

-Go gives pointers several orthogonal meanings.
-In Go, pointers can be used to express optionality.
-The easiest way to have a variable that can sometimes have a value and sometimes not is making it a pointer.
-In this case, `nil` means there is no value and not-nil means there is a value.
-The problem with this is that Go doesn't help with checking for absent values in any way.
-This leads to runtime panics when trying to use a variable that contains nothing.

-The Git Town codebase therefore wraps optional values inside a generic `Option` type.
-This makes clear that a type is optional, and enforces an optionality check.

-Another function of pointers in Go is a performance optimizations: If a variable is too large to pass by value, one can pass it by reference.
-The Git Town codebase doesn't use this performance optimization because it isn't needed.

-The final function of pointers in Go is to express mutability.
-If you want to mutate variables provided as function arguments, you must provide them as a pointer.
-The problem with this approach is that it's not obvious why a function argument was provided as a pointer.
-Is it optional?
-Is it mutable?
-Is it merely too heavy to pass by value?
-The Git Town codebase uses the generic `Mutable` type to express whether a variable is mutable or not.
-Any struct field or function argument that isn't wrapped in a `Mutable` should be considered immutable.

-These elements help make invalid states unrepresentable in the typesystem.
-This helps prevent dozens, if not hundreds of bugs in the Git Town codebase and is therefore worth the small amount of additional complexity.
-We follow the naming of equivalent concepts in Rust since that community has figured all of this out before and it works very well there.

----

-In Go, pointers serve several purposes, each with distinct meanings.
-One common use is to express optionality.
-The simplest way to create a variable that can optionally hold a value is by using a pointer.
-In this context, `nil` signifies the absence of a value, while a non-nil pointer indicates the presence of a value.
-However, Go does not inherently support checks for absent values, which can lead to runtime panics when attempting to access an uninitialized variable.

-To address this, the Git Town codebase wraps optional values in a generic Option type.
-This approach clearly indicates when a type is optional and enforces checks for optionality.

-Another use of pointers in Go is for performance optimization: if a variable is too large to pass by value, it can be passed by reference.
-However, the Git Town codebase does not employ this optimization as it is not necessary for our needs.

-Pointers also indicate mutability.
-If you need to mutate variables passed as function arguments, you must pass them as pointers.
-The challenge here is that it can be unclear why a function argument is a pointer—whether it is optional, mutable, or simply too large to pass by value.
-To clarify this, the Git Town codebase uses the generic Mutable type to denote mutability.
-Any struct field or function argument not wrapped in a Mutable should be considered immutable.

-These practices help eliminate invalid states within the type system, preventing numerous potential bugs.
-While this introduces a small amount of additional complexity, it is justified by the increased robustness of the codebase.
-We have adopted the naming conventions from Rust, as they have proven effective in that community.

----

 Pointers in Go serve various orthogonal purposes.
 One is expressing optionality.
 The simplest way to create a variable that can either have a value or not is with a pointer.
 Here, `nil` signifies the absence of a value, while a non-nil